Trovemaster/TROVE/docs/source/frames.rst

 ``R-ALPHA-TAU``
 ^^^^^^^^^^^^^^

-The six internal coordinates for the ``Transform R-ALPHA-TAU`` type consist of three stretching, two bending and one dihedral coordinates as given by
+The six internal coordinates for the ``frame R-ALPHA-TAU`` type consist of three stretching, two bending and one dihedral coordinates as given by

 .. sidebar::